tomlqc/about-quantum/source/stories/complements/adiabatic.rst

     "The process of mapping variables in the problem formulation to qubits on the QPU is known as minor embedding."

-- See also an alternative yet prototype coherent realization with Rydberg atoms :cite:`Glaetzle_2017`
+- | See also an alternative yet prototype coherent realization with Rydberg atoms :cite:`Glaetzle_2017`.

+- See also the "quantum annealing architecture with all-to-all connectivity from local interactions" (LHZ architecture) :cite:`Lechner_2015` implemented by `ParityQC <https://parityqc.com/parityqc-architecture>`_.

 For more details about the architecture and control see the notes below [#implementation]_ [#hardware]_.